 Bulk Connection was brought in to help transport the critical fuel.
 To accomplish this, we had 12-to-15 trucks at a time loading, traveling up to 100 miles, delivering and coming back to reload and repeat the process.
 It was truly an around-the-clock operation, with some trucks traveling up to 600 deadhead miles to join in.
 The emergency shipping continued for a full month but, in the end, the plants received the fuel necessary to continue operating without a hitch.

 Emergency shipping is a bit like the old saying, “failing to plan is planning to fail.”
 If an emergency scenario for your company could involve a rail or barge service disruption, then your emergency planning is simple: you’ll need to be able to source trucks to ride out the disruption.

 When it comes to sourcing trucks, a freight broker is a great place to start.
-Brokerage companies like Bulk Connection have a large nationwide network of carriers with available capacity.
+Brokerage companies like Bulk Connection have a large nationwide network of bulk freight carriers with available capacity.
 You can immediately access that network with one phone call.
 To learn more about Bulk Connection’s brokerage services, contact us today.